 The product life cycle is the process a product goes through from when it is first introduced into the market until it declines or is removed from the market.
-The life cycle has four stages—introduction, growth, maturity and decline.
+The life cycle has four stages—introduction, growth, maturity, and decline.

 The 4 Stages of the Product Life Cycle

-In the decline stage, product sales drop significantly and consumer behavior changes as there is less demand for the product.
+In the decline stage, product sales drop significantly, and consumer behavior changes, as there is less demand for the product.
 The company's product loses more and more market share, and competition tends to cause sales to deteriorate.

-Marketing in the decline stage is often minimal or targeted at already loyal customers, and prices are reduced.
+Marketing in the decline stage is often minimal or targeted at already-loyal customers, and prices are reduced.

 Examples of the Product Life Cycle